 --9 must be parents selected by PA/PTA leadership (president, treasurer and recording secretary);

-- Two (2) individuals appointed by the Public Advocate who have experience and/or knowledge in the areas of educating, training or employing individuals with handicapping conditions; and
+--2 are appointed by the Public Advocate and must be individuals with extensive experience and knowledge in educating, training or employing individuals with handicapping conditions; and

 When is eligibility determined?